Porsche 911 (classic): The new impact bumper

-Carrera 2.7 / G and H (1974-1975)
+Carrera 2.7 / G and H series (1974–1975)

 The Carrera 2.7 was mechanically similar to the 1973 RS, inheriting its 210 PS MFI engine and still weighed the same at 1075 kg (2370 lb).
 It had the wide RS rear wings and also the ducktail for the 1974 model (except for the German market).

-It was available either as a coupe or a Targa.

-For 1976 a special run of 113 coupes with MFI were made.
+It was available either as a coupé or a Targa.
+For 1976 a special run of 113 coupés with MFI were made.
 In addition, 30 MFI Targas with narrow rear wings were made for the Belgian Police.

 The US Carrera 2.7 was restricted to the 2.7 K-Jetronic engine as the MFI RS engine was banned on emission grounds.
 Power output was 175 PS, though it was later reduced to 165 PS for the U.S. market as a whole, and to 160 PS in California.

 The well known problem of pulled cylinder head studs with the K-Jetronic 2.7 engine only occurred in hot climates.
-This emerged in 1975 in California where thermal reactors, aimed at reducing emissions, were fitted below the cylinder heads thus causing heat build up around the magnesium crankcase and then made worse by the lean running K-Jetronic CIS.
-The fitting of a 5-blade engine fan instead of the usual 11-blade further compounded the situation.
+This emerged in 1975 in California where the thermal reactor, aimed at reducing emissions, was fitted below the left cylinder head thus causing heat build up around the magnesium crankcase and then made worse by the lean running K-Jetronic CIS.
+The fitting of a five-blade engine fan instead of the usual 11-blade further compounded the situation.
 Bearing in mind Porsche's largest market being the US, the 930 Turbo, Carrera 3.0 and all subsequent models used aluminium alloy crankcases which were around 15 lb heavier.
+To accommodate the thermal reactor, the length of exhaust pipe after the manifold / heat exchanger and before the muffler differed between the left bank of three cylinders and the right bank, causing a unique exhaust sound.